 Birth doula or postpartum doula?

 A final tip – there is a difference between a birth doula and a postpartum doula.
 Not all doulas offer both services.
-The doula you probably think of first is a birth doula and she may very well offer home visit after the child is born.
-A postpartum doula is usually hired on an hourly basis for a few days or a couple of weeks and will help you both with tips, tricks, and hands-on help with the baby.
+The doula you probably think of first is a birth doula, and she may very well offer home visits after the child is born.
+A postpartum doula is usually hired hourly for a few days or a couple of weeks and will help you both with tips, tricks, and hands-on help with the baby.

 If you really want a postpartum doula but the price seems a bit high, request gift certificates from friends.
 “It makes a great baby shower gift.

 Sometimes insurance will help pay, so be sure to call them and ask.
 It’s also worth looking into local organizations that help low-income families find pregnant and postpartum help.

-If you want more doula information to help you planning for your childbirth, check out any of these books.
+If you want more doula information to help you plan for your childbirth, check out any of these books.
 (The links go to Amazon for more information and reviews.)